mskilab-org/dryclean/README.md

 ```

-Once the dryclean object is initialized, use the <code>clean</code> function to normalize the coverage.
-The function takes a path to the coverage as a parameter (<code>testing=TRUE</code> just for the sake of example, normally leave it as default ).
+After initializing the dryclean object, use the <code>clean</code> function to normalize the coverage with the path to the coverage data as the required <code>cov</code> parameter.
+For the sake of example, we set the parameter <code>testing=TRUE</code> but typically, you would leave it at its default value.

 ```R